gmvoit/just-the-docs/Cooling.md

 $$\delta \ln t_{\rm cool} = - (2 - \lambda) \, \delta \ln \rho = (2 - \lambda) \, \delta \ln T  = \frac {3 (2 - \lambda)} {5} \, \delta \ln K$$
 for an atmosphere in pressure equilibrium.

+### Cooling-Time Fluctuations

 Those fluctuations can result in inhomogenous cooling that spurs development of a multiphase medium.
 For example, consider an atmospheric layer with density fluctuations having a log-normal dispersion $\sigma_{\ln \rho} \approx 0.8$.
 The cooling-time fluctuations in that layer generally have a greater amplitude than the density fluctuations.
 They are particularly pronounced in the temperature range $10^5 \, {\rm K} < T < 10^7 \, {\rm K}$, in which $\lambda$ approaches $-1$, giving
 $$\delta \ln t_{\rm cool} \approx - 3 \, ( \delta \ln \rho )$$
 Density fluctuations with $\sigma_{\ln \rho} \approx 0.8$ then correspond to cooling-time fluctuations with $\sigma_{\ln t_{\rm cool}} \approx 2.4$, meaning that $t_{\rm cool}$ in the densest regions is more than an order of magnitude shorter than the layer's mean value of $t_{\rm cool}$.
 Those regions therefore lose entropy much faster than the more diffuse regions, causing the contrast between the layer's high and low density regions to increase, no matter what the mean heating rate, unless the heat input is somehow strongly skewed toward the layer's denser and cooler regions.

 The situation just described is a classic astrophysical thermal instability.
 However, when such an instability develops in a stratified galactic atmosphere, buoyancy produces complex consequences as the denser regions of each layer start to sink toward lower altitude.
-The  [Multiphase Gas](MultiphaseGas) page outlines the development and implications of such a multiphase atmosphere in greater depth.
+The  [Multiphase Gas](MultiphaseGas) and [Thermal Instability](ThermalInstability) pages outline the development and implications of such a multiphase atmosphere in greater depth.

 ## Radiative Losses